About Us

 Publications

 We will send you a quarterly newsletter as a member of the Friends.
 This has updates from the Museum, also from members, together with fascinating articles about local history.
 This has been published for many years, and we have quite a back catalogue!
-You will receive your newsletter electronically in March, June, September and December, or for a small supplement, as a hard copy sent through the traditional postal service.
+You will receive your newsletter electronically in March, June, September, and December, or, for a small supplement, as a hard copy sent via the traditional postal service.
+Please see our Newsletter Archive for more information.

 Do you have a story to share?
 Perhaps an intriguing old photo or a memorable encounter at the Museum?
 We invite you to contribute and help us bring history and our Museum to life!